 An order is a document that serves as a confirmation of a purchase created for a customer before delivering goods or services.
-Apttus Order Management allows customer sales and customer support representatives manage the life of the generated order before it creates/updates an asset.
-Order Lifecycle Management offers a common, streamlined process for managing orders regardless of the channel used for the creation (direct sales, partner sales, telesales, digital commerce, and Electronic Data Interchange (EDI) ) through the lifecycle of the order through fulfillment.
+Apttus Order Management allows customer sales and customer support representatives to manage the life of the generated order before it creates or updates an asset.
+Order Lifecycle Management offers a common, streamlined process for managing orders regardless of the channel used for their creation — direct sales, partner sales, telesales, digital commerce, and Electronic Data Interchange EDI — through the lifecycle of the order through fulfillment.

 The three main stages of the lifecycle are:

-- Order Capture: Order Capture: Capturing direct orders through the Order Management interface, creating customer purchase orders from a quote, and creating digital commerce orders, including orders submitted through Max Apttus AI.
+- Order Capture: In this stage, users can create direct orders through the Order Management interface, create customer purchase orders from a quote, and create digital commerce orders.

-- Order Change: Change management allows users to make changes to configuration, pricing, and shipping, add promotions, change or cancel in-flight orders, and reorder before the order has created or updated an asset.
+- Order Change: In this stage, users can make changes to configuration, pricing, shipping, promotions, change or cancel in-flight orders, and reorder before the order has created or updated an asset.

-- Order Fulfillment Tracking: Order release to multiple fulfillment systems and locations.
+- Order Fulfillment Tracking: In this stage, the order is released to multiple fulfillment systems and locations.
 Order fulfillment can be tracked and managed at the order and order line item level.

 Apttus Order Management allows users to integrate with external systems, including ERP, logistics and manufacturing, accounting and finance, and warehouse management.

 Advanced features within Order Management include design of custom validation and enrichment rules for purchase orders, as well as automation of in-flight order changes.

 The following diagram shows the interaction with different entities at various stages in the omni-channel sales process.

 Apttus Order Management allows a user to perform the following tasks: